The Perfect 4 Days in Venice Itinerary

 After exploring the different exhibits, you can buy some lace for yourself in the various family-run stores all across the island.

-🏨 Stay nearby the Lace Museum
+🏨 Places to stay close to the Lace Museum

 Lunch at Trattoria Al Gatto Nero